The repo market, explained — and why the Fed has pumped hundreds of billions into it

-Here are the main things you need to know about the cash crunch, including why the Fed is involved and how it could impact you.
+Here are the main things you need to know about the repo market, including what it is, why it’s a big part of the Fed’s coronavirus response and how it could impact you.

 What is the repo market?

-But to understand how it impacts you, it’s first important to learn some of the basics on how the repo market works, as well as the purpose it serves.
+To understand how these operations impact you, it’s first important to learn some of the basics on how the repo market works.

 The repo market is essentially a two-way intersection, with cash on one side and Treasury securities on the other.
 They’re both trying to get to the other side.